openedx/paragon/README.md

 To get treeshaking to work, your app may require some updates - most notably, Babel 7.
 See this PR for an example of the changes necessary to update an app to take advantage of treeshaking with Paragon: https://github.com/openedx/frontend-app-payment/pull/48

-## Design Tokens
+## Theming with Design Tokens

 Paragon uses [style-dictionary](https://github.com/amzn/style-dictionary) to build design tokens into CSS variables that are included in the package.
 Read more in [design tokens README](tokens/README.md).

-To leverage design tokens in your project Paragon exposes a couple of helpful CLI commands:
+To leverage design tokens in your project and apply your custom theme by changing tokens' values Paragon exposes a couple of helpful CLI commands:

 1. `build-design-tokens --build-dir <path_to_some_directory> --source <path_or_glob_patter>`
 Build tokens into CSS variables by providing additional tokens or overriding existing ones.